Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges: Performance

 \section{Performance}

-We present the performances for the current standard \texttt{HAP} configurations (\texttt{Mono} and \texttt{Stereo}), the configurations that follow the old definition but use the introduced improvements (\texttt{Mono++} and \texttt{Stereo++}), and the types, that follow the new definitions and improvements proposed in this work (\texttt{Type A}, \texttt{Type B}, and \texttt{Type M}, and when applicable, the combined \texttt{Event types}).
-As is standard practice in the field, a representative zenith angle of $20^{\circ}$ is shown.
+We present the performances for the current standard \texttt{HAP} configurations (\texttt{Mono} and \texttt{Stereo}), the configurations that follow the old definition, but use the introduced improvements (\texttt{Mono++} and \texttt{Stereo++}), and the types that follow the new definitions and improvements we propose here (\texttt{Type A}, \texttt{Type B}, and \texttt{Type M}, and when applicable, the combined \texttt{Event types}).
+A representative zenith angle of $20^{\circ}$ is shown.